 The net result of this was an arrival at Lagoon some ninety minutes later than my planned worst case scenario.
 With a park open until ten this might not have been a problem had our hotel not been six hundred miles away.
 We decided that the battle plan would be one ride on each coaster and leave, and our planned evening stop at Celebration Centre was scrapped.
 This was unfortunate but necessary, as even with this change we still arrived into the hotel well after two in the morning, not real smart when the day had started twenty hours earlier.
 We did contemplate moving the hotel in the late stages of planning our Valleyfair detour but elected not to on grounds of cost.
 This is not a mistake that we'll make again.

-On approaching Bat (#1040) we initially thought the ride might have broken down, given that we didn't see a train go by for what seemed an eternity.
+On approaching Bat (#1042) we initially thought the ride might have broken down, given that we didn't see a train go by for what seemed an eternity.
 In fact the ride was entirely functional, just being run at a woefully slow interval of a train about every five minutes.
 Fortunately the line was short enough that we only had about a twenty five minute wait.
-It never ceases to amaze me how rough Vekoma managed to make their early family coasters so rough; it'll be interesting to see if this ride gets retrofitted with the new train design.
+It never ceases to amaze me how rough Vekoma managed to make their early family coasters; it'll be interesting to see if this ride gets retrofitted with the new traindesign.

-There were no issues at all with credit whoring on Puff the Little Fire Dragon (#1041).
-The russian ride operator did insist on us fastening the seatbelt, which seemeed just a tiny bit over the top given that we'd only just managed to shoehorn ourselves into the train without the lap bar down, but safety rules are there for a reason I guess.
+There were no issues at all with credit whoring on Puff the Little Fire Dragon (#1043).
+The Russian ride operator did insist on us fastening the seatbelt, which seemed just a tiny bit over the top given that we'd only just managed to shoehorn ourselves into the train without the lap bar down, but safety rules are there for a reason I guess.
 We were mentally prepared to be told we couldn't ride, so it was a nice surprise to have no problems in that area.

 This launch, and indeed the whole ride is, in a word, excellent; the uphill launch is a considerable improvement on the tedium that is the lifthill on the Gerstlauer equivalent, and the rest of the ride is well paced and fun.
 We certainly enjoyed it, although a local child sitting behind it was crying his eyes out as the train returned to the station.
 It looked like his mother had made him ride against his will, never a good plan; a bad experience is a sure way to put a child off thrill rides for life.